-Graves Mill Walk
+Greaves Mill Walk

 Lake Daylesford – Leonards Hill Rd 13.5km

 This walk takes you from Lake Daylesford along the south eastern fringes of Daylesford township to Jubilee Lake, and then through part of the Wombat Forest to the top of the Great Dividing Range east of Leonard’s Hill.
+You should buy the Lerderderg Map (also available from the Daylesford Information Centre a short distance southwards down Vincent Street from the Daylesford PO).

 You will see lots of woody weed infestation (mainly gorse and blackberry – along the edge of the track to Jubilee Lake – an indication of the extensive gold mining that caused massive soil disturbance in this area around a century ago.
 Once in the forest will see evidence of very recent hardwood logging and regrowth from over a century of previous logging.